Attending TBEX conference (Cant see it, click here)

 Peer-to-peer networking is the gold of TBEX

-Being around your peers is a wakeup call to redefine your strategies towards stronger practices and business-minded goals.
-I learned heaps, chatting with other bloggers and learning about their tricks and strategies in growing a healthy blog.
+Being around your peers is a wakeup call to redefine your strategies, create stronger practices and business-minded goals.
+I learned heaps, chatting with bloggers and learning about their tricks and strategies in growing a healthy blog.
 Whatever tool you think you’re sucking at, there’s other bloggers who are working it more effectively.
 I gained many “AHA!” moments and tricks through my fellow bloggers!

-My first day I was … deflated.
+My first day of speed networking … I was deflated.
 I consider my blog, a small niche, but fairly healthy.
 I’ve blogged since 2008, engage my following by putting out consistent, quality content and I produce video both, on YouTube and professionally for big, sparkly U.S. television brands.
-Still, I didn’t get a FAM trip and my speed networking dance card …was not full.
+Still, I did not get an offer for a sponsored FAM trip and my speed networking dance card …was not full.
 Barely a quarter!

-Numbers don’t count… and they do.
-Educating the travel market and DMOs take time.
-Many companies still wanted to work with power blogs and the smaller bloggers , it seemed, stood outside of that action.
-Still, I was investing a lot to network at this event.
-Was this trip going to be a waste?
-Why the hell did I fly this far on my dime to be here?
+Educating the travel market and DMOs (destination marketing organization) take time.
+Companies still wanted to work with power blogs and the smaller bloggers , it seemed, stood outside of that action.
+I was investing a lot to network at this event, so it was starting to feel like a waste.
+Why the hell did I fly this far to be here?

-Then I met super-friendly Noel Morata of Travel Photo Discovery, who inspired me to see that only we, travel bloggers, can define and defend our worth.
+Then I met fellow Hawaii boy and travel photographer, Noel Morata of Travel Photo Discovery, who inspired me to see that only travel bloggers can define and defend our worth.
 An opportunity is something you create.
 Don’t wait for it, but get-the-hell-out-there and create it, GRRRL !
-And he’s right.
+And he was absolutely right.

-So the next day, I pulled out all stops and mind filters.
-Armed with the “It-ain’t-over-til-it’s-over” attitude, I slipped in and pushed my way into meet with companies, who appeared to have openings during breaks or a lull in action.
-I kept doing that all the way to World Travel Market London !
+The next day, I pulled out all stops and mind filters.
+Armed with the “It-ain’t-over-til-it’s-over” attitude, I pushed my way into meet with companies, who appeared to have openings during breaks or a lull in action.
+I kept doing that all the way to my next conference, World Travel Market London ( FYI- this conference is only great for those with a UK audience or based in the UK/Europe.
+Yup, learned that the hard way) !

 Attending TBEX parties